Temperament: playful, active, mischievous

 Recommended for: units, families with school aged children

-Ferrets have a notorious reputation of escaping from their owners.
-Their short legs, long body and narrow head making it ideal for allowing them to pass through the smallest of gaps.
-Despite this, their numbers in the wild have not risen to the stage of becoming a problem, as in other countries.
+Ferrets were introduced to Australia by early settlers and although they are notorious ‘escape artists’, their numbers in the wild have not risen to the feral stage, as has happened in other countries.
 This is probably due to the Australian climate and predation by cats and dogs.

 Feeding and maintenance